softwarefactory-project/sf-docs/docs/operator/auths.rst

 Single Sign On
 ^^^^^^^^^^^^^^

-Software Factory provides a unified authentication for services such as Gerrit or Storyboard.
+Software Factory provides a unified authentication for services such as Gerrit.
-Once you are authenticated on Gerrit you are also logged in on Storyboard.
 Logging out from one service logs you out from other services as well.

 Currently SF provides five kinds of backends to authenticate: